Terms of Business

 AlexanderDorrington will take all steps reasonable, in accordance with good industry practice, to ensure that your data is treated securely and in accordance with this clause.
 While we use reasonable commercial endeavours to ensure the security of your data, we do not warrant that all unauthorised access will be prevented.

 AlexanderDorrington’s IT network is held in the cloud at a NZ datacentre, managed by Commarc (Commarc’s address is 12 O’Connell Street, Auckland and 118 Wrights Road, Christchurch).
 All data is held in a NZ datacentre with backups in another NZ datacentre.
 Where we use NomosOne (for the management of commercial properties) data is stored in Australia.
-Where we outsource AML CDD to First AML, they store their data in Australia.

 22. Conflict of Interest.